Mike Slinn

 This page is part of the ruby collection.

 The Ruby language has many libraries for parsing command-line arguments.
-This article discusses OptionParser, which, although only 3 years old when this was written, has become one of the most popular libraries for parsing arguments.
-This is its GitHub repository.
+This article discusses OptionParser, which is one of the most popular Ruby libraries for parsing arguments.
+OptionParser is popular because it is both powerful and easy to use, and it is part of the Ruby runtime library.
+This is the OptionParser GitHub repository.

 Installation